Description of the current project

 - For example, continuous surveying ascertains the behaviour of Czech households with respect to television, technical television equipment, the ability to receive television stations, etc.

 - Television viewing in households is electronically measured using the TV metre system.
-The predominant measuring technology used is the so-called audio-matching, i.e. comparing sound prints from television receivers measured with a set of reference sounds of the measured TV stations.
-The measuring is independent of the TV signal transmission mode (DVB-T, satellite, cable, IPTV, the Internet).
+The basic measuring technology used is the so-called audio-matching, i.e. comparing sound prints from television receivers measured with a set of reference sounds of the measured TV stations.
+The measuring is independent of the TV signal transmission mode (terrestrial, satellite, cable, IPTV, the Internet).

-- Since 2013, the project has been also measuring the so-called deferred viewing of programmes, i.e. watching the programme later than it was broadcasted live on television over the following 7 days.
-This can be done for example on television receivers with a hard drive or another attached equipment enabling recording and playing TV programmes, or through the so-called smart TV etc.
+- Since 2013, the project has also been measuring the so-called time-shifted viewing of programmes, i.e. watching the programme later than it was broadcasted live on television over the following 7 days.
+This can be done for example by playing the content of TV station archives, TV provider archives etc., or playing the programme recorded by the household, via the so-called Smart TV, and so on.

 - TV viewing on the computers of the measured panel’s members is also measured (especially deferred viewing through internet archives of TV stations).